 CSM utilized the SessionInterceptor feature provided by Hibernate to inject attribute level security.
 It traps a user session during the loading of an object from the underlying database.
 During the load process it intercepts the incoming stream of result data from the underlying database and checks as to which attributes the user has access to.
 If not then it just nullifies the attribute value such that the resulting object contains value for only those attributes on which they have access.

 Since it would need to access CSM table to check if user has access to an attribute or not every time an object is loaded, the solution implements a cache which holds the users attribute access map.
 The interceptor looks up against this cache to inject attribute level security this way speeding up the overall filtering process.

+Strict or Lenient behavior

+This is a new feature added since CSM v4.1 version.
+This new feature for attribute level security was requested and provided for caCORE SDK.
+It can also be used by non-SDK applications/systems.
+The default behavior is the strict behavior that was introduced in CSM v4.0.
+In the strict behavior the attribute level security feature restricts access to all attributes of an object to which a user/groups doesn’t have access.

+The new lenient behavior on the other hand allows access to those attributes of an object that are of association type.
+This feature is, as mentioned above, requested by the caCORE SDK to implement the Writeable API’s feature of SDK.
+The lenient behavior ignores attributes of association type and hence leaves intact any associations between a parent and child objects.

 Provisioning Attribute Level Security

 There are new special changes in the UPT for provisioning of Attribute Level Security.
 If attribute level security is turned on, by default all object attributes are secured.
 So if you want to grant access to an attribute to the user then you will have to create a protection element for that attribute and grant access to it to the user like any other protection element.